rafacelente/bolt/README.md

     conda env config vars set VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json --name $CONDA_DEFAULT_ENV
     ```

-## Launching a training session
+## Launching a training/simulation session

 All training/simulation is done through the the script `./IsaacGymEnvs/isaacgymenvs/train.py`.
-The default configuration parameters for the training can be found on `.IsaacGymEnvs/isaacgymenvs/cfg/config.yaml`.
+The default configuration parameters can be found on `.IsaacGymEnvs/isaacgymenvs/cfg/config.yaml`.
 An example training job is:

 ```bash
 python train.py python train.py task=Bolt wandb_activate=True headless=False num_envs=1024 headless=True max_iterations=1000
 ```

+Some (not all) pertinent flags:
+-  `test=True`: launches a simulation session (no training)
+- `max_iterations=1000`: Sets the number of training epochs.
+- `checkpoint=/path/to/model.pth`: Executes a training/simulation sessions starting from a given pre-trained model.
+-  `num_envs=1024`: Number of vectorized environments in the training run.
+- `wandb_activate=True`: activates Weights and Biases logging.
+Make sure you have `wandb` and [log in with your wandb account](https://docs.wandb.ai/ref/cli/wandb-login).

 ## Bolt configuration